Who we are

 • Donnell Brown, National Grape Research Alliance, Sacramento, CA

-• Nick Dokoozlian, E&J Gallo Winery, Modesto, CA
+• Nick Dokoozlian, Gallo Winery, Modesto, CA

 • Franka Gabler, California Table Grape Commission, Parlier, CA